By Agrippina Fadel

 To make up revenue loss without affecting citizens, Commissioner Gelin proposed looking closer at the cost of benefits to the city’s employees, including pension contributions and health care benefits.

-“I think it’s appalling that you would even consider taking money from the employees of the City of Tamarac, cutting their health insurance and their pension,” said Kings Point resident Dorothy Schiller.”
+“I think it’s appalling that you would even consider taking money from the employees of the City of Tamarac, cutting their health insurance and their pension,” said Kings Point resident Darcy Schiller.”
 You say there are a lot of ways to cut costs.
 Well, let’s see you do it – on your salary.”

 The commission voted unanimously on the proposed total budget of $220,979,425.